innowatio/iwwa-back/README.md

 ##### Other client-side facts
 - Whenever a user is authenticated with meteor, user's Innowatio token is set also in the SSO system (a specific domain).
 - Whenever a user manually logout from application, besides meteor logout, user's Innowatio token is also removed from SSO system.
+- In development environment set `SKIP_SSO` env var to skip the single sign-on login.